sa4s-serc/HarmonE-tool/README.md

-# Generalized Self-Adaptation Control Plane (ACP)
+# Harmonica

-This project is a complete, runnable implementation of the Self-Adaptation Control Plane described in the design document.
-It demonstrates the MAPE-K (Monitor, Analyze, Plan, Execute, Knowledge) loop for a simulated MLOps pipeline, decoupling the adaptation policy from the execution mechanism.
+The *Harmonica* tool provides a fully runnable implementation of the Self-Adaptation Control Plane (ACP).
+It operationalizes the HarmonE approach and demonstrates how a structured MAPE-K loop can be integrated into real MLOps pipelines to support sustainability, long-term viability, and runtime resilience in Machine-Learning-enabled Systems (MLS).

-The system consists of two main components that run independently:
+Modern MLS frequently operate under environmental uncertainty - data drift, workload fluctuations, hardware variability, and changing performance expectations.
+Traditional MLOps practices streamline model development and deployment, but they offer limited support for detecting and responding to runtime deviations that affect system stability and cost.
+This implementation bridges that gap by introducing a managing system that oversees the MLS at runtime and enforces adaptation policies that are decoupled from system execution.

 **acp_server:** The Adaptation Control Plane (Managing System).
 It's a Flask server that receives telemetry, analyzes it against a policy, and triggers adaptation actions.